lestece/BIM-Dance-Studio/README.md

 [Back to top ↑](README.md/#bim-dance-studio)

 - #### TYPOGRAPHY
-The chosen fonts fo the website are:
+The chosen fonts for the website are:
 1. __Lora__, which is
 > a well-balanced contemporary serif with roots in calligraphy.